Helping founders and executives become commercially sharp.

 Read the thinking

-Art Efremkin — Writing from inside the work
+Art Efremkin — Active executive.
+Writing while in the seat.

 The Problem